wanqizhu/mtg-python-engine/README.md

 Magic: the Gathering is owned by Wizards of the Coast.

 Note: In the following documentation, `filename.funcOrClassName()` refers to the function/class defined in MTG/filename.py.
-If we refer to a specific card, look for how that card is parsed in data/cards.txt or set_up_cards.log.
+If we refer to a specific card, look for how that card is parsed in `data/[SETNAME]_cards.txt`.

+To see the engine in action, run `python -m MTG.game`.
+You cannot run the script directly due to [shadowed imports.](http://python-notes.curiousefficiency.org/en/latest/python_concepts/import_traps.html#the-double-import-trap)

 Cards